Donrwalsh/Atog/README.md

 `>npm install --save @nestjs/typeorm typeorm` running this command manually seems important.
 A normal `>npm install` misses these packages for some reason.

 ## Notes

+next thing is atog and bighetti need to communicate.

+They communicate just fine!
+The stuff with docker-compose is kind of a crapshoot unfortunately.
+I need to understand better what's going on there, because it latches onto an old image of the nestjs app and I don't know why.
+Also would like a better understanding of how the database persists.

+As it stands right now, it's best to run atog via an npm command and the database via docker-compose.

+I got the Atog find by ImdbId to add a new movie that isn't already in bighetti and to serve up bighetti data first if it exists.

 ### [First Steps](docs.nestjs.com/firststeps)